• Skip to main content

 No problem!

-You can work your chest, shoulders, and triceps with nothing more than a barbell or dumbbells.
+You can work your chest, shoulders, and triceps with nothing more than a barbell or a pair of dumbbells.

 This great exercise is also very shoulder-friendly, so it’s a good option if your shoulders are sore or tired.